cogentcore/core/README.md

 * lifecycle not really being used, and closing last window doesn't kill app -- need to clarify that logic vis-a-vis main app window, main app menu / toolbar etc.

 ## General / Widgets

+* gieditor on astronaut icon not updating pos/ size properly

+* g group element is blocking size -- needs to get size from parent SVG automatically -- good idea in general

+* test SVG path rendering --- now doing with SVG loading!
+* need validator code -- parser seems to be working but needs validator with better err msgs
+* also re-render data string after parsing to be more human friendly.

 * Use same technique as IconName for FontName and that can be used to trigger chooser for font_family.